elahd/ha-cyclepay/README.md

 1. Time Remaining sensor
 2. Machine Running sensor (disabled by default)
-3. Add funds sensor.
+3. Add funds button.
 Can add base and topoff values.

 ### Sensors for All Machines (by Type)